-Dr. Robert Dayley is a professor of International Political Economy and Asian Studies at The College of Idaho where he began in 2000.
-Before arriving in Idaho he taught at Davidson College, St. Lawrence University, and Oglethorpe University.
-He has spent over four years Asia including two Fulbright research grants to Thailand as well as teaching stints at Payap University (Chiang Mai) and China Agricultural University (Beijing).
-Author of Southeast Asia in the New International Era, seventh edition (Westview Press, 2016), a widely-used text in Asian Studies courses, Dayley’s published research focuses on comparative political economy of Southeast Asia and agrarian change in Thailand.
+Dr. Robert Dayley is a professor of International Political Economy at The College of Idaho, where he began in the fall of 2000.
+Before arriving in Idaho, he taught at Davidson College, St. Lawrence University, and Oglethorpe University.
+He has spent over five years in Asia including two Fulbright research grants to Thailand as well as teaching stints at Payap University (Chiang Mai) and China Agricultural University (Beijing).
+He is fluent in Thai and conversant in Lao.
+Author of a widely used text in Asian Studies courses, Southeast Asia in the New International Era, eighth edition (Routledge 2020), Dayley’s fieldwork and published research focuses on the comparative political economy of Southeast Asia and agrarian change in Thailand.

-Dayley has led College of Idaho students on ten off-campus courses to Southeast Asia and China.
-He advises The College of Idaho’s Model UN program and supervises its Davis Project for Peace grantees.
-He was one of the chief architects of The College of Idaho’s distinctive PEAK curriculum.
-From 2013-2016, Dayley served on the national board of ASIANetwork, a consortium of 170 liberal arts colleges in the United States.
-In 2011, he was named by the Carnegie Foundation and Council for Advancement and Support of Education as Idaho Professor of the Year.
-He holds a Ph.D. from Northern Illinois University, an M.A. in Asian Studies from the University of Oregon, and a B.A in Political Science from Weber State University.
+Dayley has led College of Idaho students on eleven off-campus courses and research trips to Southeast Asia and China.
+He has served as Davis Advisor and on the Davis Projects for Peace Campus Committee.
+He advises The College of Idaho’s Model UN program where his delegations have won multiple Outstanding Delegation and Distinguished Delegation awards at National Model United Nations-New York.
+Professor Dayley was one of the chief architects of The College of Idaho’s distinctive PEAK curriculum.
+From 2013-2016, he served on the national board of ASIANetwork, a consortium of 170 liberal arts colleges in the United States.
+There he created the ASIANetwork Speakers Bureau grant program of which he now administers as program director.
+He also serves on the Idaho Advisory Committee of the US Global Leadership Council.
+In 2011, the Carnegie Foundation and Council for Advancement and Support of Education named him Idaho Professor of the Year.
+Dayley currently serves as the College of Idaho Faculty President-Elect.